 The Excel MEDIAN function returns the statistical median (the middle value) of a list of supplied numbers.

-where the number arguments are a set of one or more numeric values, or arrays of numeric values, for which you want to calculate the median - these values can be supplied directly to the function, or as one or more cells or ranges of cells containing numeric values.
+where the number arguments are a set of one or more numeric values (or arrays of numeric values), for which you want to calculate the median

-Also note that in Excel 2007 & later versions of Excel, you can provide up to 255 number arguments to the function, but in Excel 2003, you can only provide up to 30 number arguments.
+- In current versions of Excel (Excel 2007 & later), you can provide up to 255 number arguments to the Median function, but in Excel 2003, the function can only accept up to 30 number arguments.
 However, each of the number arguments can be an array of many values.

-In the example below, there is an even number of values supplied to the median function, so the median is calculated to be the average of the 2 middle values.
+- The example in cell B2 receives an even number of values and so the median is calculated to be the average of the two middle values, 8 and 9;

 - The example in cell B3 includes the blank cell, A8.
 This cell is ignored in the median calculation.

 For further details of the Excel Median function, see the Microsoft Office website.